hakdogan/SpringSecurity/README.md

 # Spring Security
----
+--

-The subject of this tutorial, Spring Framework's security module.
+This application illustrates and demonstrates use of the Spring Framework's security module with MySQL Database and Java web application(JSF2.2)

 <br>
 **Exemplified topics**